karlstolley/rpk/htdocs/media/audio/audio-readme.txt

-The audio folder should contain all of the audio files for a project.
+The audio/ folder should contain all of the audio files for a project.